Content guide

 To charge a car battery, you will need your toolbox and follow some safety precautions.

-- Park your vehicle in a well-ventilated area away – not in your garage – and make sure that the engine is turned off.
+- Park your vehicle in a well-ventilated area – not in your garage – and make sure that the engine is turned off.

 - Use either need a trickle charger or a smart charger.
 A smart charger is preferred as it automatically adjusts the charging rate and prevents overcharging.